-Cyber-Security Adviser, Rudy Giuliani’s Website, Outdated And Riddled With Vulnerabilities, Experts Reveal
+Cyber-Security Adviser Rudy Giuliani’s Website Outdated And Riddled With Vulnerabilities, Experts Reveal

 “Mayor Rudy Giuliani will be sharing his expertise and insight as a trusted friend concerning private sector cyber security problems and emerging solutions developing in the private sector.
 Mr. Giuliani was asked to initiate this process because of his long and very successful career in law enforcement and his now sixteen years of work providing security solutions in the private sector.”

 However, tech experts have pointed out that the former New York City mayor’s website is running on Joomla!- an outdated and freely available content management system.
-A tech expert speaking to the Daily Mail, revealed the 72-year-old’s website, giulianisecuirty.com was packed with so many vulnerabilities that a savvy teenager could hack into it easily.
+A tech expert speaking to the Daily Mail revealed the 72-year-old website, giulianisecuirty.com, was packed with so many vulnerabilities that a savvy teenager could hack into it easily.

-Experts said the ex-mayor who has been saddled with the task of defending America’s computer infrastructure was still using a five-year-old version of Joomla!.
+Experts said the ex-mayor who has been saddled with the task of defending America’s computer infrastructure was still using a 5-year-old version of Joomla!.
 They made it known that because of this, his site would be ridden with bugs and that hackers could easily infiltrate his server using basic SQL injection techniques.
-Top hacker, Dan Tentler said the archaic Joomla!
+Top hacker, Dan Tentler, said the archaic Joomla!
 Install, Rudy Giuliani was using, spoke volumes about the 72-year-old’s suitability for the job.

 Breaking:Rudy Giuliani has biz links to 63 Countries according to his website ex:#Russia-Ukraine-China-Afghanistan-Pakistan #trumpleaks #rt pic.twitter.com/vtnXkuqtbd